Gaussian Behavior of Quadratic Irrationals: Extraction of coefficients and obtention of the Gaussian law.

 \item[$(c)$] The inequality $|P(s, w)| \le M |\Im s|^\xi$ holds on $\overline {\cal U}\times \overline {\cal W}$;

 \item[$(d)$] The inequality $|P(s, w)| \le M$ holds on $\{ s \mid \Re s \ge 2 + \delta \} \times \overline {\cal W}$.

 \end{itemize} \end{theorem}

-\section{Extraction of coefficients via the Landau Theorem and Obtention of the Gaussian law.}
+\section{Extraction of coefficients and obtention of the Gaussian law.}

 The previous section provides a precise description of the analytic properties of the Dirichlet bivariate generating function $P(s, w)$.
 We now return to our probabilistic setting.
-We recall in Section 4.1 the role played by the moment generating function $M_N(w)$ of cost $C$ on the subset ${\cal P}_N$.
-Then, in Section 4.2, an asymptotic estimate of this moment generating function is obtained by ``extracting'' the coefficients of the generating function $P(s, w)$, and this estimate is uniform when $w$ belongs to the neighborhood ${\cal W}$ of Theorem \ref{Thm:L}: this is made possible through the application of a uniform version of the Landau Theorem.
-With this uniform estimate of $M_N(w)$ at hands, we apply in Section 4.3 the Quasi-Powers Theorem, which ``transfers'' this (uniform) asymptotic estimate into an asymptotic Gaussian law, with the speed of convergence stated in Theorem 1.
-The precise study of the constants of interest, performed in Section 4.4, gives rise to Theorem 2.
+Section \ref{Sec:Moment} recalls the role played by the moment generating function $M_N(w)$ of cost $C$ on the subset ${\cal P}_N$.
+Then, Section \ref{Sec:Landau} describes asymptotic estimates of this moment generating function that are obtained by ``extracting'' the coefficients of the generating function $P(s, w)$: applying a uniform version of the Landau Theorem leads to uniform estimates when $w$ belongs to the neighborhood ${\cal W}$ defined in Theorem \ref{Thm:L}.
+With this uniform estimate of $M_N(w)$ at hands, Section \ref{Sec:QuasiP} applies the Quasi-Powers Theorem, which ``transfers'' this (uniform) asymptotic estimate into an asymptotic Gaussian law, with the speed of convergence stated in Theorem \ref{Thm:mainCF}.
+The precise study of the constants of interest, performed in Section \ref{Sect:constants}, gives rise to Theorem \ref{Thm:mainconstants}.